 Prevention is simple and the best defence against brain injury.
 By wearing a bike helmet you can reduce your risk of brain injury by 85%.

+According to many brain injury therapists one of the most common cause of damage is bike accidents, find this post and learn more the consequences of simple mistakes.
 Enjoy your favorite activities this summer and be sure to remember to take your protective gear along with you!

 Source: Best Doctors Spring 2014